DaMSL/K3/README.md

 Full Toolchain Installation
 ----------------------------
+We **strongly** recommend you use our docker container unless you're comfortable with Haskell, cabal and C++ compilers.
+You'll only need to build this repository if you plan to work directly on the compiler toolchain.

 This repository contains the compiler toolchain backend implemented as a Haskell package.
 To use the library, you'll also need a frontend, as found in our driver repo: http://github.com/damsl/K3-Driver